 The right-most section of a domain name (often referred to as the “extension”), identifying the general namespace that a domain name is part of.

 Examples: “.com”, “.net”, “.org”, “.io”

 The section of the domain name immediately to the left of the TLD.
-Also referred to as the “apex domain”.
+Also referred to as the “apex domain”, but often misnamed as the "subdomain".
 This typically identifies specific company or organization the domain name belongs to.

 Examples: “namebase” is the SLD in “namebase.io”, “google” is the SLD in “google.com” and “mail.google.com”

 The section of the domain name to the left of the SLD.

 Examples: “learn” is the subdomain in “learn.namebase.io”, “mail” is the subdomain in “mail.namebase.io”

 At the top of the DNS hierarchy is a file called the root zone where TLD ownership info is recorded.
 The root zone is managed by the ICANN, which determines who gets what TLD — "who" in this case means governments, non-profits, and for-profit corporations like Verisign which owns ".com".
 In other words, the entire traditional DNS system is controlled at the top by a single entity, ICANN.

 What's a resolver?